 All derivative use is governed by Aegon Spaarkas' Derivative Use Policy.

 C.2.4.
 Risk Sensitivity for Market risks

-FFor Market Risk, the following sensitivity tests are performed on a bi-annual basis with respect to Credit Spreads, Interest Rates and Equity Prices.
+For Market Risk, the following sensitivity tests are performed on aquarterly basis with respect to Credit Spreads, Interest Rates and Equity Prices.
 The methods used and the results are discussed below.